The field of endourology deals with accessing and treating urinary tract disorders using the endoscopic equipment.

 PCNL is a well-established procedure by which stones in the kidney or the upper ureter are removed by making a small incision in the flank.
 Generally, an incision, that is 1 cm or less than 1 cm, is made in the flank.
 A guide wire is passed through this incision into the kidney.
 This is performed under fluoroscopy or x-ray control.

 A passage is then created around this guide wire by dilatation.
-Through this passage, a nephroscope is passed into the kidney to visualise the stone and remove it.
+Through this passage, a nephroscope is passed into the kidney to visualize the stone and remove it.
 Larger stones can be fragmented by different methods and removed.
 Stones are therefore cleared easily.
-Once the procedure is complete, a tube is left through this tract as drainage for one or two days.
+Once the procedure is complete, a tube is left through this track as drainage for one or two days.

-This procedure is commonly performed under general anaesthesia, and therefore you also need to be admitted to the hospital for this procedure.
-In special circumstances, it can be performed under intravenous sedation, regional anaesthesia or local anaesthesia.
+This procedure is commonly performed under general anesthesia, and therefore you also need to be admitted to the hospital for this procedure.
+In special circumstances, it can be performed under intravenous sedation, regional anesthesia or local anesthesia.

 Some patients have prolonged leakage of urine from the flank site, requiring ureteric stenting.
 Fever, if present, will require a change in antibiotic.

 Rare complications include persistent uncontrolled bleeding due to arteriovenous malformations or pseudo-aneurysms (0.4%), which would need secondary procedures or even a nephrectomy to control the same.
 When a supracostal puncture (above the 12th rib) is made, complications would then include pneumothorax (commonly called collapsed lung caused due to the accumulation of air or gas in the space surrounding the lungs) or fluid accumulation in the thorax.
 Again, the incidence of these is only 0-4%.